Spoilt83/Alternova-API/readme.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: 3.
-Un estudiante aprueba una materia con una nota igual o mayor a 3.0.
+A student passes a subject with a grade equal to or greater than 3.0.
 ### Get Approved Subjects

 This endpoint retrieves a list of approved subjects for a student.